 I love cocktails.
 I love crafting and experimenting with new flavors and alcohols.
 I’m enough of a snob that if I mix one, and it’s not up to snuff, I’ll pour it out and start over.
 The mixing is half the fun, and why waste the calories (and alcohol consumption) on less-than-excellent drinks?

-As the weather changes, and starts to bring us back inside, you’ll want to up your bar game indoors.
 When guests visit, when you’re prepping dinner, any time, it’s good to have a well-stocked bar ready.
 While some homes (and budgets) can accommodate a dedicated, plumbed bar, most of us need to find a convenient – and attractive – spot to house our bar.

 In addition to cocktails, I love home decor magazines, and while perusing House Beautiful online, I came upon a great article full of inspiration for tucking a bar into almost any sized spot in your home.
 The decorator, inspo pictures are from House Beautiful (except for the picture of my kitchen bar here at home), but I just love the ideas and wanted to share them with you (and some great options, if you want to create one of your own):

-- A secretary bar
+1. A hutch bar

 2. Just a tray

 This is actually what I’ve got here at home.
 Part of our kitchen counter is 36″ deep (way too deep to be useful to my short arms!), so I’ve placed a family-silver tray under the hand-painted mural (circa 1945, painted by an artist who was here during WWII as a POW – fascinating story, but for another post) of Pieter & Julia.
 This image is the view I have, coming down the hall into our bright, country kitchen.
 No, our home isn’t open floor plan, and all that.
-But it’s been in our family for almost 80 years now, and is dear to me as no new build could ever be.
+But it’s been in our family for over 80 years now, and is dear to me as no new build could ever be.

 I love trays in general – to corral those messy things in life, and give them definition.
 Here are some fun options for you to try: Shop trays now.